Smartesting/assert-contain-exactly/README.md

 ## Notes

 This code is meant to be used for testing purposes.
-The algorithm is not that smart not designed to handle arrays with hundred of items.
+The algorithm is not designed to handle arrays with hundred of items.